Parramatta Leagues Club Reform

 The Football Club with your support, continues to make progress and we want to ensure that we can reach our goal as one of the premier sporting organisations in Australia.
 We are not there yet but we are heading in the right direction.
-To ensure we maintain the current level of stability and continue our period of growth, the Football Club is committed to supporting the PLC Administrator, Max Donnelly in his attempt to implement key reforms at the PLC.
+As previously advised, the stability of the Board of the PLC is vitally important to us achieving this goal.

-It is critical to the ongoing success of the Parramatta Eels that we have stability in our governance framework and this represents the best opportunity.
-As such, we are asking all Eels Members and fans who are three-year financial members of the PLC to vote as soon as the ballot opens on Thursday 14 November 2019.
+It is critical to the ongoing success of the Parramatta Eels and the PLC that we have stability in our governance framework and this represents the best opportunity.
+As such, we are asking all Eels Members and supporters who are three-year financial members of the PLC to vote as soon as the ballot opens on Thursday 14 November 2019.

-For more details on reform and all FAQs please read the below.
+For more details on the reform and all the FAQs please read the below.